 It’s something that most people will experience in their lives, and it can be stressful for some.
 Jury duty requires a certain dress code, so planning your outfit for the occasion can feel tough.
 Choosing the right clothes is important for this role, and adhering to the courtroom’s guidelines is imperative.
 But that doesn’t mean you can’t show a bit of personality along the way.
 No matter the season, there is an outfit that will make you look professional and ready for business.
 Whether you are going for your first day or your sixth, here is your guide for what to wear to jury duty.

-- Check the court dress code guidelines -usually found on the FAQ’s page of their website.
+- Check the court dress code guidelines -usually found on the FAQ’s page of the district court.

 - Dress professionally – business casual is the best place to start